Apier.no

 Built for accountability, not just access.

 When an AI agent acts on your behalf inside a government system, the question from finance and compliance is the hard one: how do you prove what it did?
 Apier was built so that question has a clean answer.
-Every call an agent makes through the platform is recorded the moment it happens — not reconstructed afterwards from scattered logs, but written as it executes.
+Every call an agent makes through the platform is recorded the moment it happens — not reconstructed afterwards from scattered logs, but written as it runs.
 Each record captures the request that went out, the agency it reached, and the response that came back, tied to the identity and the delegated capacity the agent was acting under.
 The point isn't to collect data for its own sake.
 It's that when someone asks who filed this, under whose authority, and on what date, the platform can show them, line by line, instead of asking you to take it on trust.
 That record exists from the first call — which matters, because a history of who did what can't be backfilled credibly once it's the thing you need.

 Accountability also means an agent can't quietly do damage.
 Before anything is submitted, a call can be run as a dry-run that shows exactly what it would send.
 Actions that warrant a human decision can be held behind an approval step, so automation prepares the work and a named person releases it.
 And because requests are idempotency-protected, a retry after a network hiccup returns the original result rather than filing a second time — the kind of silent duplicate that's painful to unwind.
 None of this slows your team down day to day; it's the quiet machinery that lets you hand work to an agent and still answer for every action it takes, months later, in front of whoever is asking.